What Does OSS Mean in BJJ? | Easily Explained

 This is a great way to boost morale as it even becomes common practice to say Oss before fist bumping before beginning a rolling session.

 There are a few different origins that have been discussed when dating back to its history.

 One of them is 'Onegai Shimassu' in Japanese, meaning a request or the act of asking for something.

 And the other one is derived from 'ossu' meaning Oshi Shinobu, which is all about the idea of never giving up when being pushed.

 This phrase eventually transitioned to the Jiu-Jitsu world and the meaning shifted to what it is now.

 Oss can have different meanings depending on the situation as well, but no matter what the situation is, it will always be a positive/complimentary response.

-Basically Oss can mean anything and is compatible for almost any situation.
+In short, Oss can mean anything and is compatible with almost any situation.

 Word of Caution